oracle/rwloadsim/doc/DATABASE.md

 two-phase-commit.
 You should not expect two-phase-commit in a later release.

+## Password security
+For security reasons, you do not need to include actual database passwords in your file with database declaration.
+If you omit the password clause, rwloadsim will prompt you for it.
+If you do include it, you must always ensure the files containing passwords are not accessible to anybody else.

 ## Navigation
 * [README.md](README.md) Table of contents
 * [FILE.md](FILE.md) Previous topic: Use of files and pipe-lines